jinalkhona01-collab/sql-data-warehouse-project/README.md

 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ---

-# 📖 Project Overview

-This project involves:

-1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze, Silver, and Gold** layers.
-2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
-3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
-4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.
----

 ## 🎯 Skills Highlighted